 Zoho has Basic, Classic, Premium and Enterprise customer service plans.
 The Classic plan is free and includes live chat and toll-free support eight hours a day, five days a week.
 The Premium option, which costs 20 percent of your license fee, adds remote assistance, product onboarding, configuration assistance and 24-hour support five days a week.
 The Enterprise option costs 25 percent of your license fee and provides support within one hour, 24 hours a day, seven days a week.
 It also gives you access to a technical account manager and quarterly reporting with recommendations.

 Zoho has an impressive resource list for its customers, including free training webinars and paid courses for administrators, developers, sales reps and sales managers.
 It also has e-books, guided step-by-step tutorials, useful tips and a self-service request portal.
 You can also request a concierge to serve as a personalized consultant for any questions you have.

 Zoho’s standout features, such as Zia AI and unlimited customization, are not available unless they are bundled with many other features.
 While Zoho provides a great set of basic tools for free, there is a large gap between the lower- and upper-tier options, pushing most customers to a high-priced bundle.
 Standard data and file storage may also feel low for some businesses.

 Customer support could be incredibly expensive for larger organizations, as the price would be a significant percentage of their license fee.
 The free support provided by the entry-level bundle provides basic support during business hours.
 However, the potential of having to wait until the next day for a response could spell disaster for some companies should an emergency arise.
-These types of service options are similar to what some of the other CRM solutions we looked into offer (see our Salesforce review for an example).
+These types of service options are similar to what some of the other CRM solutions we looked into offer, such as the one in our Salesforce review and Salesforce comparison.

 We recommend Zoho CRM for …